Robin - The Christmas Bird

 Robin (photo by Clive Timmons / BirdWatch Ireland)

 The song has a second function.
 It attracts females.
 'Full loud he sang come hither love to me' (Chaucer).
 She is drawn in by his song but at first he drives away from the territory.
 Gradually, if she persists, she is accepted.
 The pair bond is strengthened by courtship feeding of the female by the male.
 'Win her with gifts if she respect not words' (Shakespeare).

 The nest is usually in a hollow in a wall or bank, but it may be on the ground.
 Robins frequently nest in unusual places.
-A pair raised a brood in the Rotunda Maternity Hospital some years ago.
-Last year a pair nested on a bookshelf in Cavan County Hospital.
+A pair raised a brood in the Rotunda Maternity Hospital some years ago, and a pair once nested on a bookshelf in Cavan County Hospital.

-The best introduction to the species is still David Lack's The Life of the Robin (4th edition 1965, Fontana New Naturalist).
-For an up to date resume of our knowledge of the Robin: Stanley Cramp.
-The Handbook of the Birds of Europe, North Africa and the Middle East, Volume V. pp 596-616.
+The best introduction to the species is still David Lack's The Life Of The Robin (4th edition 1965, Fontana New Naturalist).
+For an up to date resume of our knowledge of the Robin, read Stanley Cramp's The Handbook Of The Birds Of Europe, North Africa And The Middle East, Volume V. pp 596-616.